-The Frequency slot Restriction Constraint TLV type is TBD.
+IANA is to allocate a new PCEP TLV, the Frequency slot Restriction Constraint TLV type (TBD5).
 This TLV MAY appear more than once to be able to specify multiple restrictions.

 The TLV data is defined as follows:

 0 1 2 3